Written by Naomi Pang

 Edited by Ella Caverson

-Right off the bat, I was instantly drawn to Brazil’s opening uniforms.
-The flag bearer, skeleton racer Nicole Silveira and alpine ski racer Lucas Pinheiro Braathen wore a white Moncler nylon cape-style puffer that looked simple and understated on the surface, but when unzipped it proudly revealed the Brazilian flag on the inside.
+After the Italian national anthem was sung, the parade of athletes began.
+Right off the bat, I was instantly drawn to Brazil’s eye-catching opening uniforms.
+The flag bearer, skeleton racer Nicole Silveira and alpine ski racer Lucas Pinheiro Braathen wore white Moncler nylon cape-style puffers that looked ordinary on the exterior, but when unzipped they proudly revealed the Brazilian flag on the interior.
 The rest of the team wore navy Moncler puffer sets with green accents, paired with an explorer-style hat.
-The uniforms are a collaboration between Moncler and Brazilian creative Oskar Metsavacht.
-As a well-known designer and former snowboarder in Brazil, Metsavacht has been a very influential figure in the Brazilian sports and fashion industry for decades.
-For many Brazilians, it was important to have Metsavacht behind the designs of the national uniforms as Metsavacht truly understood what life is like in the mountains and the demands of sport performance, learnt from his own experience as a snowboarder.
-This connection made the uniforms feel more authentic and further embraced Brazilian national pride.
+The uniforms were a collaboration between Moncler and Oskar Metsavacht—an influential figure in Brazilian sports and fashion design and former snowboarder himself.
+He is the founder, designer, style director of Oskalen, a Brazilian winter sportswear brand.
+The former athlete turned designer truly understood the demands of winter sport performance, taking from his own experience.
+Metsavacht’s touch added authenticity and pride while Moncler brought their notorious functionality and style, proving them an exemplary partnership for sportswear design.